Belgium in the Eurovision Song Contest 2012: Artist selection

+The Belgian artist for the 2012 Eurovision Song Contest was selected via an internal selection by VRT.
+In September 2011, the broadcaster's network manager Steve De Coninck-De Boeck revealed that the artist would be selected by the network management of Één together with a committee following conversations with artists, record labels and artist managers.

-On 18 November 2011, VRT announced that they had internally selected Laura van den Bruel (Iris) to represent Belgium at the Eurovision Song Contest 2012.
+On 18 November 2011, VRT held a press conference at the Reyerslaan in Schaerbeek where they announced that they had internally selected Iris to represent Belgium at the Eurovision Song Contest 2012.
+Among artists that were previously rumoured to be selected for the competition included Belgian Eurovision Song Contest 2010 participant Tom Dice, Kato, Side Effects and Stan Van Samang.
 On 29 February 2012, the broadcaster revealed that the song Iris would perform at the contest would be selected through a two-song national selection.

 Eurosong 2012: Een song voor Iris

 A submission period was opened on 19 December 2011 for songwriters to submit their songs until 16 January 2012.
+VRT also directly invited several composers to submit songs.
 Two songs were selected for the national final from 270 received during the submission period and were announced on 16 March 2012.
-The final took place on 17 March 2012 at the Het Omroepcentrum in Brussels, hosted by Peter Van de Veire and was broadcast on Eén as well as online at the broadcaster's website een.be and the official Eurovision Song Contest website eurovision.tv.
-The two competing songs were both performed by Iris and the winning song, "Would You?", was selected solely by public televoting and announced later on the same day during the Eén talk show Vrienden Van de Veire.
+The final took place at 20:00 CET on 17 March 2012 at the Het Omroepcentrum in Brussels, hosted by Peter Van de Veire and was broadcast on Eén as well as online at the broadcaster's website een.be and the official Eurovision Song Contest website eurovision.tv.
+The two competing songs were both performed by Iris and the winning song was selected solely by public televoting.
+The broadcast lasted only 15 minutes, after which televoting continued for another 2 hours until 22:15 CET, when the results were announced during the Eén talk show Vrienden Van de Veire.
 The national final was watched by 575,112 viewers in Belgium with a market share of 28.39%.